METROGEL Gel Ref.[10873] Active ingredients: Methronidazole

 5.1 Neurologic Disease

-Peripheral neuropathy, characterized by numbness or paresthesia of an extremity has been reported in patients treated with systemic metronidazole.
-Although not evident in clinical trials for topical metronidazole, peripheral neuropathy has been reported with the post approval use.
-The appearance of abnormal neurologic signs should prompt immediate reevaluation of METROGEL therapy.
-Metronidazole should be administered with caution to patients with central nervous system diseases.
+Peripheral neuropathy, characterized by numbness or paresthesia of an extremity, has been reported in patients treated with systemic metronidazole.
+Peripheral neuropathy has been reported with the post approval use of topical metronidazole.
+Immediately reevaluate METROGEL therapy if abnormal neurologic signs appear.
+Administer metronidazole with caution to patients with central nervous system diseases.

 5.2 Blood Dyscrasias